Skip to content

 The Top-Down Party

 Reform UK is structured as a limited company, not a membership organisation.
 Nigel Farage holds majority shares.
 The party cannot be taken over by its members — it is controlled from the top.
-Directives flow from Farage and Yusuf through Graham Young and Adam Bounds to regional directors like Paul Mills, who pass them to county organisers like Groves and Lovett.
+Directives flow from Farage and Yusuf through Graham Young and Adam Bounds to regional directors like Paul Mills, who pass them to the county organiser.
+Until 22 April 2026 Cornwall had two organisers (Groves and Lovett); the post is now held solely by Lovett.

 The Grassroots Reality